CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 4
 >>>
 ```
-In the previous example the first part defines a Class. def __init__ is the constructor function, the function that is called when a new instance of the class is created.
+In the previous example the first part defines a Class. def __init__ is the *constructor function*, the function that is called when a new instance of the class is created.
 The actual new instance is created in the line myCalc = Calculator().
-The second part shows how to use this class in Python.
+The second part shows how to use that class in Python.

 <a name="iterators"/>

 ### Iterators

-Python define a object type for taking each item of something, one after another.
-Any time you use a loop, explicit or implicit, to go over a group of items, that is iteration
+Python defines an object type for taking each item from an structured data type, one after another.
+Any time you use a loop, explicitly or implicitly, to go over a group of items, that is iteration.

-An iterable is an object that has an __iter__ method which returns an iterator, or which defines a __getitem__ method that can take sequential indexes starting from zero.
+An **iterable** is an object that has an __iter__ method which returns an iterator, or which defines a __getitem__ method that can take sequential indexes starting from zero.

-An iterator is an object with a next (Python 2) or __next__ (Python 3) method.
+An **iterator** is an object with a next (Python 2) or __next__ (Python 3) method.

 ```
 >>> vec = [1, 2, 3]